 With inputs from the Intended Use Advisory Panel, NQF's Consensus Standards Approval Committee (CSAC) recommended adding an additional subcriterion to Usability and Use to assess the degree to which a measure is "well-vetted in real world settings by those being measured and other users."
+The CSAC is an advisory committee whose members are appointed by the NQF Board of Directors.
+It reviews measure endorsement recommendations of multistakeholder NQF standing committees, which are convened in topical areas to review and recommend submitted standards (measures) for endorsement.
 The feedback collected by developers for the evaluation of the measure would serve to demonstrate that the measure can be implemented without undue burden and unintended consequences.
 The key elements of this subcriterion were described in the following ways:

-1. Those being measured have been given performance results and data, as well as assistance with interpreting the measure results and data.

-- 2. Those being measured and other users have been given an opportunity to provide feedback on the measure performance and implementation. - 3.
+- Those being measured have been given performance results and data, as well as assistance with interpreting the measure results and data. - 2.
+Those being measured and other users have been given an opportunity to provide feedback on the measure performance and implementation. - 3.
 This feedback has been incorporated into the measure. - 4.
 There is general agreement that the results of the measure, as constructed, can be used to distinguish good from poor quality.

 Including this new subcriterion was intended to be a "signal to the field about its importance."
 Indeed, this was NQF's first effort to collect measure feedback as part of the measure submission, and not solely as part of the public and member comment periods.
-At the time of implementation, these same questions were included for developer response when updating their endorsed measure annually.
+At the time of implementation, these same questions were asked of developers when they updated their endorsed measures annually.
 This was intended to facilitate the collection of substantive measure feedback, without having to wait three or more years for the measure to be re-submitted to NQF for endorsement maintenance.